fdardenne/odoo-docker/README.md

 ## Installation

 1. Install Docker.
-2. Build the image with `docker build -t odoo .`
-3. Place your cloned Odoo folder at the root of this directory.
+2. Place your cloned Odoo folder at the root of this directory.
+This folder must be cloned from github.com/odoo/odoo . `odoocker` will use this folder to create a worktree for the needed Odoo version.
 4. (Optional) Place your cloned Odoo Enterprise folder at the root of this directory.
+3. Build the image with `docker build -t odoo .`
 5. You can add your project addons in `project/{project_name}`.
+6. Make sure the command `code` from vscode is in your path ([Launch vscode from the command line](https://code.visualstudio.com/docs/setup/mac#_launch-vs-code-from-the-command-line))
+6. Modify `./odoocker` absolute path to where your folder is.

 ## Run the Auxiliary Services
+- Create the docker network: `docker network create onetwork`
 - To launch the database, run:
    ```bash
    docker run --name db --network onetwork -e POSTGRES_PASSWORD=odoo -e POSTGRES_USER=odoo -e POSTGRES_DB=postgres -d postgres